dxdxdt/proone/doc/htbt.md

      └─┘             └─┘
 ```

-The Host Info session is initiated by the authoritive host to query the
+The Host Info session is initiated by the authoritative host to query the
 information of the submissive end(the instance).
 The possible response from the
 submissive end can be following.